Brendan Donovan Player Props: Cardinals vs. Diamondbacks

 Brendan Donovan At The Plate

-- Donovan is batting .267 with three doubles, two home runs and five walks.
+- Donovan has three doubles, two home runs and five walks while hitting .270.

-- Donovan is batting .348 during his last games and is on a five-game hitting streak.
+- Donovan enters this game on a six-game hitting streak.
+In his last outings, he's hitting .381.

-- He has hit a home run in two of 15 games played this year, and in 3% of his plate appearances.
+- He has hit a long ball in two of 16 games played this year, and in 2.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.